EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

 /docs/misc/fplot/#labelling-and-numbering-switches-govern-labels-and-axis-numbering
 {:/comment}

-Labels create text in a figure.
-In addition to labels you can put anywhere, axes are typically numbered by labels internally selected.
+Labels are text in a figure.
+In addition to labels you can place anywhere, axes are typically numbered by labels. whose form and placement are internally selected.
 Keys are a special label that write a label next to a curve segment, to identify data in a figure.
 Also there is a default format specifically for labelling the _x_ and _y_ axes and the title.